-NDOT prefers the use of the tapered offset right-turn lane at unsignalized intersections on highspeed roadways (\geq 50 mph) (See EXHIBIT 4.16).
-A parallel offset should be used when spillback off the crossroad is anticipated (e.g. a train track runs parallel to the mainline, a congested driveway is downstream of the intersection on the crossroad).
+NDOT prefers the use of the tapered offset right-turn lane at unsignalized intersections on high-speed roadways (See EXHIBIT 4.12).
+A parallel type offset should be used when spillback off of the crossroad is anticipated (e.g. a train track runs parallel to the mainline, a congested driveway is downstream of the intersection on the crossroad).
 ADE approval is required to design a parallel offset right-turn lane.
-The design guidance for an offset right-turn lane (two-lane and four-lane roadways) includes:
+The design guidance for an offset right-turn lane (2-lane and 4-lane roadways) includes:

-- 1. The median island on the minor road should be 10 feet from the edge of the through lane (face of curb to the edge of the traveled way), regardless of shoulder width and should extend down the side road beyond the turn lane. - 2.
-Assume that the driver's eye is 20 feet from the edge of the nearest through lane. - 3.
-Design the Intersection Sight Distance (ISD) for five mph over the posted or anticipated speed limit. - 4.
-Design the intersection sight line to the left for the minor roadway design vehicle crossing the nearest lane, including four-lane roadways.
-On four-lane roadways double check that a vehicle in the near lane at the required ISD does not block a vehicle in the second lane over (far lane) at the required ISD. - 5.
+- 1. The median island on the minor road should be 10 feet from the edge of the through lane (face of curb to the edge of the traveled way), regardless of shoulder width. - 2.
+Assume that the driver's eye is 21 feet from the edge of the nearest through lane. - a.
+Per Section 9.5.3 of the Green Book (Ref.
+4.1), the 7.5 second t(g) is for the driver's eye at 14.5 feet from the edge of the nearest through lane. - b.
+Add 0.27 sec to t(g) to adjust for the additional 6.5 feet of travel. - 3.
+Design the Intersection Sight Distance (ISD) for 5 mph over the posted or anticipated speed limit. - 4.
+Design the intersection sight line to the left for the vehicle crossing the nearest lane, including 4-lane roadways.
+On 4-lane roadways double check that a vehicle in the near lane at the required ISD does not block a vehicle in the second lane over (far lane) at the required ISD. - a.
+The near lane ISD = $1.47 \times V$ mph x 7.77 sec. - b.
+Far lane ISD = $1.47 \times V$ mph $\times 8.27$ sec. - 5.
 Assume that the sight line is from the driver's eye to the middle of the nearest lane at the required ISD. - 6.
 Place the outside of the tapered right-turn lane 12 feet outside of and parallel to this line. - 7.
-Design a two-foot lugout from where the outside edge of the right-turn lane is two feet from the edge of the nearest driving lane.
+Design a 2-foot lugout from where the outside edge of the right-turn lane is 2 feet from the edge of the nearest driving lane.